artificial126/Tanzania-Water-Well-Project/README.md

 ## Modeling

-The main metric that I would be using to assess my models' performance here is **F-1 Score**.
-Also , I would be looking at **Recall Score**.
+The main metric that I would be using to assess my models' performance here is `F-1 Score`.
+F-1 score explain how good the quality of predictions are and how completely we've predicted labels from dataset.
+We wouldn't look at accuracy score because it woudl be misleading for our specific project.
+Because accuracy generally good for balanced classes and if both classes importances the same.
+We are goin to look at **F-1 Score** because it is harmonic mean of precision and recall scores what exactly need for this porject.

 ### Pipeline